Lily Yip

+Biography

+In 1970, at the age of 7, Yip began playing table tennis in Guangzhou.

+In 1975, at the age of 12, Yip began playing table tennis professionally.

+In 1978, at age 15, Yip went on to become a member of the Guangdong provincial team.

+In 1987, Yip moved to the United States, obtaining American citizenship four years later, in 1991.

+Yip studied computer science at Middlesex County College.

 Between 1991 and 2003, Yip participated in three Pan American Games, winning two gold and four silver medals.
 She also played in nine World Championships and three World Team Cups.

+At the 1992 and 1996 Olympics, Yip competed in women's singles and doubles.

-At the US National Championships, Yip was the runner-up in women's singles four times and won the women's doubles title four consecutive times (1992–1995).
-In 2005, Yip and her son Adam Hugh became national champions in mixed doubles.
-In 2006, Yip and her daughter Judy Hugh won the women's doubles title at the US Open.
+From 1992 through 1995, at the US National Championships, Yip was the runner-up in women's singles four times and won the women's doubles title four consecutive times.

 In 2004, Yip was inducted into the USA Table Tennis Hall of Fame.

-She was named USATT National Coach of the Year in 2004, 2010 and 2013.
+In 2004, 2010, and 2013, Yip was named USATT National Coach of the Year.